nas5w/typeofnan-javascript-quizzes/README.md

 ### 1. Clone the repo

 Run this command to clone the repo
 `git clone https://github.com/nas5w/typeofnan-javascript-quizzes`

 ### 2. Install dependencies

-The first before you can use the app, you have run this command to install all the dependencies
+irst, before you can use the app, you have to run this command to install all the dependencies `yarn install`

-`yarn install`

 ### 3. Start and view the app

-After you've installed all the dependencies, run this command to start the app
+After you've installed all the dependencies, run this command to start the app `yarn start`

-`yarn start`

 Then open, in your browser, this link `http://localhost:8000/` to view it!